-Opening February 16, a new mural in Millennium Place celebrates diversity, Inclusion, and the 2023 Special Olympics Alberta Winter Games.
+New mural in Millennium Place celebrates diversity, inclusion, and the 2023 Special Olympics Alberta Winter Games

 Local artist Emily Chu’s bright and spirited mural animates the many values shared by Special Olympics Alberta and the County.
 In the mural, a frenzy of joyful athletes take part in a variety of activities, unified by the words, “empowerment”, “excellence”, “respect”, “diversity”, and “inclusion” — a reminder that sport and activity is for everyone!